defenseunicorns/pepr-docs/site-docs/REDIRECTS.md

 ## Overview

-The redirect generation system has been refactored into a dedicated module (`build/redirects-generator.mjs`) that generates all redirects in the Netlify `_redirects` file.
+The redirect generation system uses a dedicated module (`build/redirects-generator.mjs`) that generates all redirects in the Netlify `_redirects` file.

 ## How It Works